brentneave/bead-question-solver/README.md

 # bead-question-solver

-For solving a caertain flavour of year 7 algebra homework.
+For solving a certain flavour of year 7 algebra homework.